auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 state-of-the-art FHE is extreme, often increasing the time and resources needed to perform a computation by a factor of a 100,000 or more.

-However, the suprising existence of FHE, and the fact that it can in theory obscure any computable algorithm whose output itself doesn't give away secrets, suggests that it might not even be possible to stake Adversarial Literate Programming's security goal on an asymptotic difference in the complexity of algorithms.
+However, the surprising existence of FHE, and the fact that it can in theory obscure any computable algorithm whose output itself doesn't give away secrets, suggests that it might not even be possible to stake Adversarial Literate Programming's security goal on an asymptotic difference in the complexity of algorithms.

 Rather, Adversarial Literate Programming may be limited to a linear factor, making its security margin relatively weak for cryptography.
 I would even say that acheiving a traditionally-strong security margin in the context of Adversarial Literate Programming seems implausible.

 On the other hand, that linear factor is quite large, and password cracking is sensitive to even modest overhead.
 In this context, FHE doesn't seem to be any immediate threat to Adversarial Literate Programming based on standard cryptographic primitives like SHA-256 and blowfish-expand.

-In fact, a topic of research in FHE is the construction of homomorphic transciphers, which are alternative cryptographic primitives designed to be relatively efficient when executed inside FHE.
-Perhaps alternative cryptographic primitives designed to be particularly _inefficient_ when executed inside any suitable method of homomorphic encryption should also be pursued as an anti-problem.

-Studying this anti-problem could potentially offer insight into homomorphic transciphers and/or homomorphic encryption, as well as possibly extend the applicability of Adversarial Literate Programming outside of password hashing.

-While I don't know how much better future Homomorphic Encryption schemes might be able to perform on SHA-256 and blowfish, I'm not expecting revolutionary improvements in efficiency in the near future, and thus I'm expecting FHE will remain a less-than-practical threat to the G3P for some time to come.
+While I don't know how much better future homomorphic encryption schemes might be able to perform on SHA-256 and blowfish, I'm not expecting revolutionary improvements in efficiency in the near future.
+I am expecting FHE will remain a less-than-practical threat to the G3P for some time to come.
 On the other hand, the threat of FHE is also significant enough that the design of the G3P needs to take it into account.

 In particular, in argon2, you can append tags to the end of passwords, and an obfuscation attack would then require Homomorphic Encryption to be truly secure.
-This provides effective domain separation, so argon2 alone should be sufficient to protect a professional password cracker from illicitly commingled hashes, as it would be unethical to knowingly run a password cracker that incorporates Homomorphic Encryption.
+This provides effective domain separation, so argon2 alone should be sufficient to protect a professional password cracker from illicitly commingled hashes, as it would be unethical to knowingly run a password cracker that incorporate Homomorphic Encryption.

-However, this argon2-based construct is not particularly secure in the sense of Adversarial Literate Programming.
+However, a argon2-based suffixed salts are not particularly secure in the sense of Adversarial Literate Programming.
 This is because in more adversarial scenarios, such as password crackers running on botnets and other stolen compting resources, it's very important to maximize the overhead inflicted on Craig by Alice and Eve.

-All of the inputs to argon2 are hashed in a single call to Blake2, and that resulting hash is the only thing needed to compute argon2's key-stretching phase.
+All of argon2's bytestring inputs are hashed in a single call to Blake2b[^argon2-spec], and that resulting hash is the only thing needed to compute argon2's key-stretching phase.
 Eve could simply hide Alice's tag and other parameters inside an FHE-based implementation of this initial call to Blake2, and return the plaintext hash needed for key-stretching.

-Deploying Fully Homomorphic Encryption might inflate the cost on that initial Blake2 call from a few microseconds to a second or two, and might inflate the otherwise trivial memory consumption to a few hundred megabytes.
-However, that would be an overall cost multiplier of 2 or 3 or so, as ideally argon2's key-stretching computation should itself cost about one second and require a few hundred megabytes of random-access memory.
+Deploying FHE might inflate the cost on that initial Blake2 call from a few microseconds to a second or two, and might inflate the otherwise trivial memory consumption to a few hundred megabytes.
+However, that might be an overall cost multiplier of 2 or 3 or so, as ideally argon2's key-stretching computation should itself cost about one second and require a few hundred megabytes of random-access memory.

 That cost mulitplier does not seem nearly high enough to throughly dissuade Eve from deploying a practical tag obfuscation attack, especially if it's running on stolen resources!

-If you want to use argon2, which is a good idea for the additional memory consumption, you might consider using the G3P, possibly with a reduced number of rounds, as a preprocessing and/or postprocessing step.
-While it would be preferable to someday have an argon2 variant that carries plaintext tags all the way through the key-stretching computation, this is likely a more than adequate workaround for now.
+Relative to the G3P, argon2 is desirable because it requires a lot more RAM to compute.
+You could get the best of both worlds by using the G3P, possibly with a reduced number of rounds, as a preprocessing and/or postprocessing step for argon2.

+While it would be preferable to someday have an argon2 variant that carries plaintext tags all the way through the key-stretching computation, combining the G3P and argon2 is likely a more than adequate workaround for now.
+Catena and yescrypt appear to have significant potential for a self-documenting memory-hard password hash function, though this appears to be accidental and this potential could almost certainly be improved, much like the partial cache-hardness of classic bcrypt.

-In the argon2-only scenario, Craig _might_ be able to still determine the parameters hidden inside FHE by computing a hash with a known password and then cracking the unknowns.
+In the argon2-only FHE scenario, Craig _might_ be able to still determine the parameters hidden inside by computing a hash with a known password and then cracking the unknowns.
 This approach can be facilitated when Craig is aware of Alice's documentation but is not yet aware that Alice's documentation is immediately relevant to the hash function he is reverse engineering, so it helps to be open and notorious about your deployments of self-documenting cryptography.